 What’s more complicated than healthcare?
 Unless you’re a specialist in the field, it can be challenging to understand all the nuances that go into taking care of your overall well-being.

 Video reduces confusion and cuts the fine print no one reads.
-From bill explainers to personalized customer onboarding videos, you can share exactly what your customer or patient needs to know in a format they’ll actually pay attention to.
+From bill explainers to personalised customer onboarding videos, you can share exactly what your customer or patient needs to know in a format they’ll actually pay attention to.

 Data-driven videos can motivate and inspire viewers.

-A personalized recap video can show someone where they’ve been and encourage them to continue improving on their wellness journey.
+A personalised recap video can show someone where they’ve been and encourage them to continue improving on their wellness journey.
 Using data, you can add their specific milestones to create something unique for every individual.

 4. Chatbots That Are a Little Bit Smarter

 Chatbots are a great way to connect with current or potential customers to answer their questions and engage them one-on-one.
 The recent State of Conversational Marketing report showed that chatbots are the fastest-growing brand communication channel.
-It’s true — customers are already starting to expect chatbot communication from their favorite brands.
+It’s true — customers are already starting to expect chatbot communication from their favourite brands.

 With data-driven video, you can create a chatbot experience that goes beyond text output and is still hyper-tailored to every customer.
-This is key for the wellness industry, where customer care is highly individualized based on personal health needs and goals.
+This is key for the wellness industry, where customer care is highly individualised based on personal health needs and goals.

-How does a personalized chatbot work?
+How does a personalised chatbot work?
 Say a patient or customer is on the company’s website.
 If they’re logged in, they can talk with a chatbot to ask a range of questions.
 Some of these will trigger a video, generated in real time, drawing on up-to-the minute information about that customer.
 So the video can address the customer by name and walk them through how to access their online account and end with a reminder of their next appointment.